Title of statistical activity: Trade volume indices

-Quarterly data: retail sales volume index with 2015 as the reference year; retail sales volume index by economic activity compared to the previous period and the corresponding period of the previous year; retail sales volume index by commodity group compared to the previous period and the corresponding period of the previous year
+Quarterly data: retail sales volume index with 2015 as the reference year; retail sales volume index change by economic activity compared to the previous period and the corresponding period of the previous year; retail sales volume index change by commodity group compared to the previous period and the corresponding period of the previous year

 3.2.
 Classification system Arrangement or division of objects into groups based on characteristics which the objects have in common.

 Estonian Classification of Economic Activities (EMTAK 2008) based on NACE Rev. 2

 3.3.
 Sector coverage Main economic or other sectors covered by the statistics.